 - Changes in web-site traffic over time in order to understand the effectiveness of certain web-pages, campaigns and so on

-- Comparing and analysing changes in financial data between time periods (say year on year) – and understanding what are the underlying drivers of those changes.
+- Comparing and analyzing changes in financial data between time periods (say year on year) – and understanding what are the underlying drivers of those changes.
 For example – which regions, products or segments are experiencing the biggest changes in revenue

 - Tracking sales data from e-commerce sites to understand which products are improving and which are declining

 - Analyzing the effectiveness over time of marketing campaigns on Lead generation

 Monitoring hospital admission data to understand and spikes or drops across a health system network, and what the potential causes of that may be

 On what frequency should my Signal jobs run?

 Generally it makes sense to schedule the jobs to run immediately after the data is refreshed, that way you will be notified of any significant changes as soon as possible.

 Signals jobs should be configured to run no more frequently that your data is refreshed.
 For example, if you are connecting to a Data Warehouse and the data is only refreshed weekly, there is no point scheduling the Signals jobs to run more frequently than that – Signals won’t find anything new as the data has not changed.

 How do I ensure that the Signals generated are relevant to an individual user?

 There are a number of things that can be done when configuring a Signals job that will ensure only relevant Signals are generated, these include:-